lndgalante/veda-takehome/README.md

 # Notes

+- Based on the time I had since I started on a Saturday, I follow an approach where I wanted to give a balanced quality of code and UI/UX.
 - For the TVL feature I have a final result of `$37.3M` but Ether.fi has a value of `$38.4M`, so I'm a bit worried where that difference is coming from, since I would like that the TVL is as accurate as possible that's why I'm reading the `totalSupply` directly from chain.
 - I'm using RainbowKit as a third-party wallet connect, on top of wagmi, since IMO is the best UI/UX for connecting wallet, and for a challenge seems a right fit in order to be time-wise.
 (And also is being used in Veda Labs Tech to maintain consistency).
 - I'm showing the current connected chain, but only in `development mode`, and not in production.